sspanak/dimmusaurus/README.md

 # dimmusaurus
-*Version 7*
+*Version 7.0*

-A small, beautiful and fast website for Dimmu Saurus, that works equally good on powerful PCs and old Nokias running Opera Mini.
-It won't be of much use for you unless you are Dimmu Saurus.
+A small, beautiful and fast website for Dimmu Saurus, that works equally good on a powerful PC and on an old Nokia running Opera Mini.
+It won't be of much use for you unless you are Dimmu Saurus, though.

 Visit http://dimmu-saurus.net.
 _**Note:** The project still work-in-progress, so it isn't online._